PnX-SI/GeoNature/frontend/README.md

 # Geonature
 requirement for runing app:
-Angular cli OR Docker on host machine.
+Angular cli OR Docker, Docker Compose on host machine.

 ## Run app with angular cli
 ```bash